kitao/pyxel/README.md

 <img src="https://raw.githubusercontent.com/kitao/pyxel/master/pyxel/editor/screenshots/sound_music_editor.gif" width="48%">
 </a>

-The specifications of the gaming console, APIs, and palettes of Pyxel are referring to awesome [PICO-8](https://www.lexaloffle.com/pico-8.php) and [TIC-80](https://tic.computer/).
+The specifications of the gaming console and APIs for Pyxel are referring to awesome [PICO-8](https://www.lexaloffle.com/pico-8.php) and [TIC-80](https://tic.computer/).

 Pyxel is open source and free to use.
 Let's start making a retro game with Pyxel!